MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/select/Select-volume.md

 |<n>|The number of the volume to receive the focus.
 You can view the numbers for all volumes on the disk currently selected by using the **list volume** command in DiskPart.|
 |<d>|The drive letter or mount point path of the volume to receive the focus.|

-## remarks
+## Remarks

--   if no volume is specified, this command displays the volume that currently has the focus in the selected disk.
+-   If no volume is specified, this command displays the volume that currently has the focus in the selected disk.

 -   On a basic disk, selecting a volume also gives the focus to the corresponding partition.

--   if a volume is selected with a corresponding partition, the partition will be automatically selected.
+-   If a volume is selected with a corresponding partition, the partition will be automatically selected.

--   if a partition is selected with a corresponding volume, the volume will be automatically selected.
+-   If a partition is selected with a corresponding volume, the volume will be automatically selected.

 ## <a name="BKMK_examples"></a>Examples
 To shift the focus to volume 2, type: